Watch the proceedings of the Symposium on Manuscript Collections Housed at the IIS.

 A significant body of this surviving material is now preserved at the Institute of Ismaili Studies, London (IIS) in a remarkable collection of nearly 3,000 manuscripts in Arabic, Persian and Indic languages.
 While the establishment of the IIS in 1977 gave the burgeoning field of Ismaili studies a major impetus, much of the manuscript material still awaits systematic research, discussion and publication.
 This was the primary drive behind a manuscript analysis project initiated by the IIS in 2014, a project established to accelerate the study of different aspects of the manuscript collection housed at the IIS.

-The present symposium, the first of its kind organized by the IIS, aims to bring together scholars who have either contributed directly to the manuscript analysis project, or worked on the IIS manuscript repository or other similar manuscripts, to share their findings and insights.
+The symposium was the first of its kind organised by the IIS, brought together scholars who have either contributed directly to the manuscript analysis project, or worked on the IIS manuscript repository or other similar manuscripts, to share their findings and insights.
 The papers in the symposium seek to bring into the study of manuscripts perspectives ranging from textual analysis and transmission, reading practices, scribal culture, codicological assessment and beyond.